Items are listed in date order, with the most recent first.

 A key aim of the Youth

-Justice and Criminal Evidence Act 1999 was to improve the
+Justice and Criminal Evidence Act 1999

 treatment of vulnerable and intimidated witnesses (VIWs) in